Glossary

 Fractional COO

-A fractional COO is a chief operating officer engaged on a part-time, multi-month basis.
+"Fractional COO" is the industry shorthand for a senior operator engaged on a part-time, multi-month basis.
 The role replaces a full-time COO hire when the operational gap is real but bounded, typically a specific operating-discipline install, a post-acquisition stabilization, or a sponsor-led portfolio operation upgrade.

-Fractional COO engagements run on a monthly retainer rather than salary plus equity.
-At Obsidian Axis Group, retainers are $3,000–$7,500 per month over a three- to nine-month engagement.
-The economics replace $15,000–$25,000 per month in operational overhead, software spend plus the hidden labor of managing tools nobody fully understands.
+Operations Architect engagements run on a monthly retainer rather than salary plus equity.
+At Obsidian Axis Group, retainers are $7,500 to $12,500 per month over a 90-day arc, entered through a $10,000 fixed-fee Operational Diagnostic that credits toward the engagement.
+The economics replace $15,000 to $25,000 per month in operational overhead, software spend plus the hidden labor of managing tools nobody fully understands.

 When the role fits